 We have moral needs – most of us anyway.
-This is the claim of the U.S. philosopher Susan Neiman, director of the Einstein institute in Potsdam, Germany.
+This is the claim of an American philosopher, Susan Neiman, director of the Einstein institute in Potsdam, Germany.
 She writes:

 [Moral needs] include the need to see our own lives as stories with meaning – meanings we impose on the world, a crucial source of human dignity – without which we hold our lives to be worthless...
 Demands for moral clarity ring long, loud bells because it is something we are right to seek.
 (Moral Clarity, p.4)